 Monetary losses are the most common issues resulting from human failure.
 Mistakes can cost an organisation a lot of money, especially if they are irreversible.
 Imagine a worker missing or adding a decimal point in a financial report or missing a step during production.
 Such mistakes can cause a company to bleed funds, particularly if they are not discovered quickly.

 Errors can compromise workplace safety.
 Employees can get complacent with security and safety measures after a while.
-You might find some workers barely implement the most basics safeguards.
+You might find some workers barely implement the most basic safeguards.

 Loss of reputation and legal problems are other consequences of human-caused mistakes.
 Some errors can affect customers, suppliers and shareholders, leading to lawsuits and regulatory complications.